 Even worse because it's usually stated that they're "shinobi" clothes and "civilian" clothes.

-The label Strong and Smart Naruto in the some descriptions.
-Not stronger/smarter Naruto, just strong/smart because, Canon!
+The label Strong and Smart Naruto in some descriptions.
+Not stronger/smarter Naruto, just strong/smart, because Canon!
 Naruto is still weak and can't hurt a fly.

 In the Harry Potter fanfic Dumbledore's Army and the Year of Darkness the speed at which the Hogwarts students involved in Dumbledore's Army mature and suddenly become total adults makes no sense.
 First off they manage to develop solid, professional military discipline and how to run a military-style training program with no help from outsiders or a society with anything vaguely resembling a military force.
 While you would have Muggle-borns in Hogwarts none of them would have anything remotely resembling the experience necessary to train the DA into being prepared soldiers as quickly as they did especially since the bulk of military training revolves around breaking down the moral objections to killing and building up the necessary suppressed yet controlled rage to kill people.
 Also the speech out of one student's mouth for joining the DA to fight Voldemort sounds like they swallowed a polysci textbook and puked it back up, certainly not something most teenagers would come up with especially in a school that doesn't even teach political science and the history class is explicitly stated to be really boring.